dfparker2002/osgi-service-monitor/README.md

     public SubscriptionDefinition getSubscriptionDefinition();
 }
 ```
-Tracked per ServiceMonitor, the ServiceMonitorManager keeps track of ServiceMonitorResponses from the monitors:
+Tracked per ServiceMonitor, the ServiceMonitorManager stores ServiceMonitorResponses from the monitors it polls.
+Most importantly, the manager stores details such as:

 1. The time the ServiceMonitor began its poll
 2. The process time for the ServiceMonitor in milliseconds